 And if they have bad intentions?
 Uff, I need to delay the notary.
 Find another lawyer.
 Where is my phone to call the agency?

-Million thoughts.
+Million thought.
 But there was really no time left to think.
-Phone is ringing.
+Go, go.

 John, we are waiting for you at the notary.
 Where are you?